 When listening to or reading an article, you can make a mind map that includes all previously unknown vocabulary.
 Put the title of the article in the center of the map, and then fan the words around the center.
 You can then add one-word definitions, synonyms, antonyms, parts of speech, translations, drawings, etc. depending on your learning preferences.

-If you are working with your tutor via Skype, for example, you could both use an online mind map such as Mindmeister.
-This allows you both to view the same mind map and make changes in real time.
-The mind map can act as both an agenda for the conversation and a visual tool to aid your listening comprehension.
+If you are working with your tutor via Skype, for example, you could both view the same mind map using a tool like Tony Buzan’s iMindMap 7 (which is the app I used to create the mind map above).
+Your mind map can act as both an agenda for the conversation and a visual tool to aid your listening comprehension.
 After the call, you can refer back to the mind map to quickly review any new language that came up.
 If meeting a private teacher or tutor face-to-face, you can accomplish the same thing on paper.

 And perhaps the most powerful use of mind maps is organizing your thoughts before you begin writing.
 Here are some of the writing-specific benefits of mind mapping: